DerGrubengraeber/SCPSL-EventScheduler/README.md

 # SCPSL-EventScheduler
-An EXILED based Plugin for SCP:SL using CedMod.
+A Plugin for SCP:SL using CedMod.

+There is both a NWAPI and EXILED version, but i recommend using the EXILED version.

 # Installation:
+## EXILED
 Download the .dll and place it in the EXILED plugins folder (~/.config/EXILED/Plugins).
+Needs Cedmod installed.

+## NWAPI
+Download the NWAPI .dll and place it in the NWAPI plugins folder (~/.config/SCP Secret Laboratory/PluginAPI/Plugins).
 Needs Cedmod installed.

 # Configuration
 The Config is currently still in the default EXILED config file (~/.config/EXILED/Configs/"portnumber"-config.yml).